onecompiler/docs/erlang.md

 # Erlang Online Compiler

 Write, Run & Share Erlang code online using OneCompiler's Erlang online compiler for free.
 It's one of the robust, feature-rich online compilers for Erlang language, running on the latest version 21.
 Getting started with the OneCompiler's Erlang compiler is simple and pretty fast.
 The editor shows sample boilerplate code when you choose language as `Erlang` and start coding.
-Happy learning!

 # About Erlang